netra95/rtu/README.md

 - type again : npm install
 - then npm start

-# Comments
+# Comments and Test results

 I didn't present my app on Monday 18/01/2021 (couldn't attend for personal reasons) so I planned to present on Monday 25/01/2021 but the course has been canceled.
-So you can find my presentation of the app (unfortunately not in live) in my ppt LastProjectTodoApp.pptx
+So you can find my presentation of the app (unfortunately not in live) in my ppt LastProjectTodoapp.pptx which shows how it works.